 - We strive to provide complete care for our patients.
 Learn more about all the services we provide.

-Dr Shoshany and his team of specialists treat Carpal Tunnel Syndrome in New York City using an array of techniques.
-The specific technique, or course of treatment is determined by a number of factors.
-After taking a detailed history of the patient, and their injury, an individualized program is created focused on providing long term relief using proven solutions and protocols.
+NYC chiropractor Dr. Steven Shoshany and his team of specialists treat Carpal Tunnel Syndrome in New York City using an array of techniques.
+The specific technique, or course of treatment that is right for your Carpal Tunnel symptoms is determined by a number of factors.
+After taking a detailed history of the patient, and their injury, an individualized program is created by our team which is focused on providing long term Carpal Tunnel relief using proven solutions and protocols.
 The exact tools and procedures used are determined by the patient's age, activity level, goals, lifestyle, and the cause of their pain.

 - Class 4 Deep Laser Therapy